digitalrebar/doc/clients/ansible.rst

 example: ``ansible -i inventory.py all -a "uname -a"``

-For now, you must manually change the URL and user settings inside the inventory.py file.
+For now, the URL and user settings must be manually changed inside the inventory.py file.